A (not entirely) dead week ahead before Fed week

 Some emerging market central banks, such as Brazil's, have been forced to tighten to protect their currencies, and some policy-makers, such as those in the Bank of England, are itching to end their ultra-easy money regimes.

-But the global economy - slow, uneven and with barely any inflation in many places - has been putting a lid on what some economists like to call policy normalization.
+But the global economy - slow, uneven and with barely any inflation in many places - has been putting a lid on what some economists like to call policy normalisation.

 This should be underlined on Thursday when the Bank of England makes a decision on its Bank Rate.
 No one in a Reuters poll expected any change from the record low 0.5 percent that has been in place since March 2009.
 The Bank of England's last rate increase was in July 2007.